 Corporate Law Career Options and Salary Information

 Corporate law is a specialization of the legal profession that focuses on companies or corporations and how they interact internally through corporate governance and externally through commercial transactions.
-Corporate law is one of the largest occupations in the legal field and has many sub-areas of specialization.
+All lawyers must hold a Juris Doctor and pass their state's bar exam to become licensed.
+Master of Laws programs in corporate law are available for lawyers who want to specialize in the field.

 Source: *United States Bureau of Labor Statistics